vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ## Has Many Through

 The "has-many-through" relationship provides a convenient shortcut for accessing distant relations via an intermediate relation.
-For example, a Country might have many Post through an intermediate User.
+For example, a Country might have many Posts through an intermediate User.
 In this example, you could easily gather all posts for a given country.
 Let's look at the models required to define this relationship:

 ```js
 class Country extends Model {